Corporate Governance

 In addition, Ms. Yokomise complies with all standards of independence in the Guidelines for Listed Company Management, Etc. and there is clearly no risk of a conflict with ordinary shareholders.

-Ms.Yokomise attended all 13 meetings of the Board of Directors during the fiscal year that ended in March 2023 and made statements at these meetings primarily from the perspective of corporate management.
+Ms.Yokomise attended all 16 meetings of the Board of Directors during the fiscal year under review and made statements at these meetings primarily from the perspective of corporate management.

 In addition, Mr.Tomono complies with all standards of independence in the Guidelines for Listed Company Management, Etc. and there is clearly no risk of a conflict with ordinary shareholders.

-Following her election as a director on June 27, 2023, Mr.Tomono attends meetings of the Board of Directors during the fiscal year that ended in March 2024 and makes statements at these meetings primarily from the perspective of corporate management.
+Following his election as a director on June 27, 2023, Mr.Tomono attends all 13 meetings of the Board of Directors during the fiscal year under review and makes statements at these meetings primarily from the perspective of corporate management.

 Policy for determining remuneration for directors and other officers